javomode/recipe-ratings-food.com/README.md

 4. I formatted the nutrition, ingredients, and tags columns to make them easier to work with.
 	* For example, nutrition values were converted from raw strings that looked like lists, actual lists of strings:

+Here, I provide the first 3 rows of the dataset I work with, not showing the description, tags, and review columns, all of which can be extensive in length and make it difficult to display the data.

 | name                                 |     id |   minutes |   contributor_id | submitted   | nutrition                                                                                                                                    |   n_steps |   n_ingredients |   user_id |   recipe_id | date       |   rating |   avg_rating |
 |:-------------------------------------|-------:|----------:|-----------------:|:------------|:---------------------------------------------------------------------------------------------------------------------------------------------|----------:|----------------:|----------:|------------:|:-----------|---------:|-------------:|
 | 1 brownies in the world    best ever | 333281 |        40 |           985201 | 2008-10-27  | ['calories (138.4)', 'total fat (10.0)', 'sugar (50.0)', 'sodium (3.0)', 'protein (3.0)', 'saturated fat (19.0)', 'carbohydrates (6.0)']     |        10 |               9 |    386585 |      333281 | 2008-11-19 |        4 |            4 |